Luphen1/Productline-Sales-Portfolio-Project/README.md

 ```

---- What is the Year-over-Year growth for Each Product Line?
+--- What was the Year-over-Year growth for Each Product Line?
 SELECT
     p1.PRODUCTLINE,
     p1.YEAR_ID,